 Volunteer directors recognize the role, value, and potential of Anoka-Ramsey in meeting the diverse needs of its students and surrounding communities.
-They seek gifts from alumni, friends, community organizations, and businesses to provide the critical resources needed to create and maintain the quality and excellence of education needed in today's society.
-Private-sector support ensures an extensive scholarship program, enrichment opportunities for faculty, special capital acquisitions, and innovative curriculum ideas.
+They seek gifts from alumni, friends, community organizations, and businesses to provide the critical resources needed to create and maintain the quality and excellence of education essential in today's society.
+Private-sector support ensures an extensive scholarship program, enrichment opportunities for faculty, special capital acquisitions, and innovative curricular ideas.

-Since 1987, the Foundation has raised over \$3,721,113 in financial support.
-This support has provided over 2800 scholarships (\$1,914,000) to area residents.
-The Foundation has provided over \$604,000 in College support, and \$122,400 has been awarded to faculty members for projects designed to enhance the classroom experience for the student.
+Since 1987, the Foundation has raised over \$3,882,419 in financial support.
+This support has provided over 2919 scholarships (\$2,121,428) to area residents.
+The Foundation has provided over \$604,000 in College support, and \$127,400 has been awarded to faculty members for projects designed to enhance the classroom experience for the student.